giiaann/listapresenca/README.md

 # Event Attendance Management System

-## Overview

-The Event Attendance Management System is a very basic web application designed to manage events in its early stages.

-## Structure

-- **`app.py`**: The main Flask application file that handles routing and business logic.
-- **`templates/index.html`**: The main HTML file for the frontend interface.
-- **`static/styles.css`**: CSS file for styling the frontend.
-- **`static/scripts.js`**: JavaScript file for handling frontend interactions.
-- **`requirements.txt`**: Lists all Python dependencies.
-- **`run_app.sh`**: Shell script to run the application on Linux.
-- **`run_app.bat`**: Batch file to run the application on Windows.
-- **`check_and_install_dependencies.py`**: Python script to check and install dependencies.

-# Event Attendance Management System Introduction

 Welcome to the Event Attendance Management System!
-This application helps you manage event attendance by uploading a CSV file of attendees, checking them in, and generating simple reports.
-Below, you'll find a step-by-step guide to help you get started.
+This application helps you manage event attendance by uploading a CSV file of attendees, checking them in, and generating reports.
+Below, you'll find a step-by-step guide to help you get started, even if you're new to Linux.

 ## Prerequisites